sankar19/gthOSM/README.md

-# gthOSM

-Steps to generate ground truth image from open street map,
+# Steps to generate ground truth image from open street map

 The following tools were used to convert the open street map in pbf format to a tif file.
 Note there could be other steps to accomplish the following.